 “this agreement in principle addresses one important aspect of the department’s pending case against VW, namely what to do about the 2-liter diesel cars on the road and the environmental consequences resulting from their excess emissions.”

 Breyer gave the German automaker until June 21 to file the specifics of its plan.

 In early February, 2017, VW released a settlement update for 83,000 Audi, Porsche, and VW vehicles with 3-liter TDI engines.

-For VW owner, the settlement focuses on the 2009–2016 Toureg 3-iter TDI.
+For VW owners, the settlement focuses on the 2009–2016 Toureg 3-iter TDI.
 But what year you own makes a big difference in what you’ll receive.